MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 This extension is built using [JsTestAdapter](https://github.com/MortenHoustonLudvigsen/JsTestAdapter).

+This test adapter runs tests in browsers using [Karma](http://karma-runner.github.io/).
+If you need to run tests in [Node.js](https://nodejs.org/) you might be interested in the [Jasmine Node Test Adapter](https://github.com/MortenHoustonLudvigsen/JasmineNodeTestAdapter).

 # Features

 * Karma is started in the background with `autoWatch` set to `true`, so tests are run immediately when files change.